DAVIS AREA LOCAL HIKES AND LOCAL BIKE RIDING

 Deer Flat Road - Mitchell Canyon Fire Road.

-Mount Wittenburg, Point Reyes National Seashore
+Mount Wittenburg and Sky Trail, Point Reyes National Seashore

 82 miles southwest of Davis to Olema and Bear Valley Ranger